-Type of Conflict Nature of Conflict Materiality of Conflict Conflict Scenario Conflict of duty Conflict of interest Actual Potential Perceived No Conflict Material Manageable Immaterial Response to Conflict A Director is a member of the Fund A Director is a member of Fund (and may hold insurance through the Fund).
-Conflict of duty Actual Manageable A Director will not be deemed to have a conflict of duty solely as a result of being a member of the Fund (including making voluntary contributions to the Fund, or receiving standard employer contributions or standard, non-discretionary benefits, as a member of the Fund).
-However, the Board will be particularly alert to situations which could result in a conflict between a Director's personal interest in the Fund, and his or her relevant duties to the Trustee.
-For example, where the Board is considering a change in the valuation of an asset or the level of insurance cover for a particular class of members, and the Director who is a member of the Fund may be personally affected by the decision of the Board, this will be considered to be a conflict of a relevant duty which must be acknowledged and managed as appropriate in the given circumstance.
+Type of Conflict Nature of Conflict Materiality of Conflict Conflict Scenario Conflict of duty Conflict of interest Actual Potential Perceived No Conflict Material Manageable Immaterial Response to Conflict A Board director is a member of the Fund A Board director is a member of Fund (and may hold insurance through the Fund).
+Conflict of duty Actual Manageable An affected director will not be deemed to have a conflict of duty solely as a result of being a member of the Fund (including making voluntary contributions to the Fund, or receiving standard employer contributions or standard, non-discretionary benefits, as a member of the Fund).
+However, the Board will be particularly alert to situations which could result in a conflict between a director's personal interest in the Fund, and his or her relevant duties to the Trustee.
+For example, where the Board is considering a change in the valuation of an asset or the level of insurance cover for a particular class of members, and the director who is a member of the Fund may be personally affected by the decision of the Board, this will be considered to be a conflict of a relevant duty which must be acknowledged and managed as appropriate in the given circumstance.
 The Board recognises that membership of the Fund by Responsible Persons can in fact create an alignment of interests which may actively assist them in proactively seeking to act in the best interests of all beneficiaries.

-Type of Conflict Nature of Conflict Materiality of Conflict Conflict Scenario Conflict of duty Conflict of interest Actual Potential Perceived No Conflict Material Manageable Immaterial Response to Conflict A Director flags a conflict with a meeting agenda item A Director flags a conflict in relation to an item on a meeting agenda.
+Type of Conflict Nature of Conflict Materiality of Conflict Conflict Scenario Conflict of duty Conflict of interest Actual Potential Perceived No Conflict Material Manageable Immaterial Response to Conflict A Board director flags a conflict with a meeting agenda item A Board director flags a conflict in relation to an item on a meeting agenda.
 Conflict of duty or interest Actual, potential or perceived Materiality assessment not applicable until the meeting agenda item and the context of the conflict is known.
 The Board or Committee to determine whether the flagged conflict is an actual, perceived or potential conflict, and then whether it is material.
 Depending upon the outcome of these initial determinations, the Board or Committee may decide to: a.
-Allow the Director to remain in the meeting while the matter is discussed. b.
-Require the Director to leave the meeting temporarily while the matter is discussed. c.
-Require the Director to abstain from voting on, or having any involvement in discussion of, the matter. d.
-Take no action because the conflict should not disqualify the Director from voting on, or from being present during discussions relating to, the matter.
-A Director holds a directorship with a competitor fund A Director is also a director of a competitor super fund.
-Conflict of duty Actual Material The Trustee is of the view that this conflict is so acute that there is no option but to avoid the conflict by requiring the Director to relinquish the other directorship or cease their role as a director of REI Super.
+Allow the Board director to remain in the meeting while the matter is discussed. b.
+Require the Board director to leave the meeting temporarily while the matter is discussed. c.
+Require the Board director to abstain from voting on, or having any involvement in discussion of, the matter. d.
+Take no action because the conflict should not disqualify the Board director from voting on, or from being present during discussions relating to, the matter.
+A Board director holds a directorship with a competitor fund A Board director is also a director of a competitor super fund.
+Conflict of duty Actual Material The Trustee is of the view that this conflict is so acute that there is no option but to avoid the conflict by requiring the Board director to relinquish the other directorship or cease their role as a director on the Board.